xvxx/dino/README.txt

 7. Nested vectors don't work yet, like: `vec1:vec2:2`

+8. Due to the way vectors are stored internally, both "1" and 1 are treated as the same index.
+This is a bug.

-8. The `IN - SOLVE` instruction doesn't work yet.
+9. The `IN - SOLVE` instruction doesn't work yet.

 === REFERENCE ========================================================